tsupinie/autumnplot-gl/README.md

 const grid = new apgl.PlateCarreeGrid(nx, ny, -130, 20, -65, 55);
 ```

-Next, create a RawScalarField with the data. autumnplot-gl doesn't care about how data gets to the browser, but it should end up in a Float32Array in row-major order with the first element being at the southwest corner of the grid.
+Next, create a RawScalarField with the data. autumnplot-gl doesn't care about how data get to the browser, but it should end up in a Float32Array in row-major order with the first element being at the southwest corner of the grid.
 A future version might include support for reading from, say, a Zarr file.
 Once you have your data in that format, to create the raw data field:

 ```javascript
 // Create the raw data field